Year 4 English: what your child learns

 - identify main ideas drawn and summarise these

 Children should be allowed to choose a book at school to take home with them to read.
 You may be given an exercise book to write your comments in when you read with them.
-Children will be reading with their teacher in groups once a week (known as guided reading).
+Children may read with their teacher in groups (this is called guided reading).
+Alternatively, they may explore texts as a whole class (this is called Whole Class Reading).
+Different schools will use different approaches.

 Try this at home: